GrammaTech/sel/CONTRIBUTING.md

     it thus matters that it is bound at that point in the code then this may be acceptable.

+- If the let-bound value appears as, lets say, the third argument to some function the in-lining of the long calculation may obscure the flow of the function with it's other arguments.

 - If use of the let avoids horrible indentation issues then it maybe be acceptable.